How to create Zaps on WooCommerce

 Select a test record and click the Done Editing button.

-Now, you have to choose an action that you want taken when a subscription gets created.
-In a real-world situation, you might want to have an invoice created in your cloud-based accounting system or something similar.
+Now, you have to choose an action that you want taken when a subscription WooCommerce order is created.
+In a real-world situation, you might want to have an invoice created in your cloud-based accounting system – Freshbooks, Quickbooks, Xero, or something similar – when the customer completes their checkout.
 But in this example, we are going to do something really simple: create a worksheet in a Google Sheets file when a subscription is created.

 To do this, click 2.
 Do this … Then, in the Choose App & Event field type “Google Sheets” until its app icon displays.
 After selecting this icon, from the Choose Action Event dropdown list, select “Create Worksheet” and click the Continue button.